Quantum Distributed Complexity of Set Disjointness on a Line: Introduction

-We observe that the technique used to derive the above round lower bound for Set Disjointness on the Line also applies to two-oracle query algorithms with switching delay~$d$ (\textbf{Theorem~\ref{thm-lb2}}).
+We observe that the information-theoretic technique used to derive the above round lower bound for Set Disjointness on the Line also applies to two-oracle query algorithms with switching delay~$d$ (\textbf{Theorem~\ref{thm-lb2}}).
 We show that this bound, and the bound of ${\Omega}(\sqrt{n} \,)$ coming from the standard query complexity model, are tight to within polylogarithmic factors in different ranges of the parameters~$n$ and~$d$ (\textbf{Theorem~\ref{thm-algo}}).
-This hints at the possibility that the round lower bound for Set Disjointness on the Line may be tight.
+This presents a barrier for obtaining a better round lower bound for Set Disjointness on the Line.
+At the same time, it hints at the possibility of better communication protocols for the problem.
+(Note that the complexity of the problem may be strictly in between the best known bounds.)
 We hope that these results and, more generally, the models we study also provide a better understanding of quantum distributed computing.

+\paragraph{Acknowledgements.} We are grateful to the anonymous referees for their thorough and helpful feedback.
+F.M.'s research is supported in part by the ERA-NET Cofund in Quantum Technologies project QuantAlgo and the French ANR Blanc project RDAM.
+A.N.'s research is supported in part by NSERC Canada.